Wes Streeting

-Early life, family and education
+Early life and education

-Streeting was born in Stepney, London, on 21 January 1983.
-Streeting's parents were teenagers when he was born.
+Wesley Paul William Streeting was born on 21 January 1983 in Stepney, London.
+His parents were teenagers when he was born.
 He has five brothers, a sister and a stepsister.
-His maternal grandfather was an armed robber who spent time in prison, and his grandmother became embroiled in his crimes and ended up in Holloway jail, where she met Christine Keeler (a key figure in the Profumo affair).
-According to Streeting, they "stayed in touch, they became friends."
-His grandmother was released from prison to give birth to his mother at Whittington Hospital.
+His maternal grandfather was an armed robber who spent time in prison, and his grandmother became embroiled in his crimes and was incarcerated at HM Prison Holloway, where she met Christine Keeler (a key figure in the Profumo affair).
+According to Streeting, they "stayed in touch, they became friends".
+His grandmother was released from prison to give birth to his mother at Whittington Hospital in London.

 Streeting's two grandfathers, both named Bill, were key figures in his youth.
-His maternal grandfather was also familiar with the infamous East End Krays.
-He was "really well read and well informed", and engaged his grandson in lively discussions about religion and politics.
-Streeting’s paternal grandfather served in the Second World War in the Royal Navy and later in the merchant navy before becoming a civil engineer.
+His maternal grandfather, Bill Crowley, was a frequently imprisoned criminal who was acquainted with the Kray twins.
+He often engaged his grandson in lively discussions about religion and politics.
+Streeting's paternal grandfather served in the Second World War in the Royal Navy and later in the merchant navy before becoming a civil engineer.
 He recalled: "He was the grandad I was closest to.
 He was a traditional working-class Tory."

-He grew up in poverty living in a council flat.
-He recalls Conservative Party politicians in the 1990s "denigrating single-parent families like mine, which I took quite personally."
-He attended Westminster City School, a comprehensive state school in Victoria, London.
-He went on to study history at Selwyn College, University of Cambridge.
-Streeting previously had left the Labour Party because he opposed its decision to enter the Iraq War; however, he says Tony Blair did not act with malign intent.
+Streeting grew up living in a council flat.
+He recalls Conservative Party politicians, particularly Ann Widdecombe, in the 1990s "denigrating single-parent families like mine, which I took quite personally".
+He was educated at Westminster City School, a comprehensive state school in Victoria, London.
+He went on to study history at Selwyn College, Cambridge, graduating in 2004.
+Streeting briefly left the Labour Party because he opposed its decision to enter the Iraq War.

 Streeting came out as gay in his second year of university.
-Streeting served as Selwyn College's Junior Common Room (JCR) President, in which capacity he was a member of Cambridge University Students' Union (CUSU) Council.
-He was subsequently elected CUSU President for the 2004–05 academic year, a sabbatical officer role.
-As CUSU President, he campaigned against the proposed closure of Cambridge's architecture department.
+He was elected President of Cambridge Students' Union for the 2004–05 academic year, a sabbatical officer role.
+As president he campaigned against the proposed closure of Cambridge University's architecture department.
+During his term as NUS president he opposed academic strikes, "Given the effects of the current economic climate on the graduate jobs market, students need industrial action by university staff like a hole in the head".

-Working career

-Streeting was elected as President of the National Union of Students (NUS) in April 2008 as a candidate from Labour Students, with the support of the Union of Jewish Students.
-He had been a member of the NUS National Executive Committee since 2005, having previously held the post of Vice-President (Education) from 2006 to 2008.
-In April 2009, he was elected to a second term as President of the NUS.
-He also served as a member of the National Committee of Labour Students for four years during this time.